iitgoa-ml/3d-cells-nuclei-segmentation/README.md

-# On the variability in cell and nucleus shapes
-This is an implementation of active snakes algorithm in matlab.
-Following are the files:
-1. Main.m: Initialises the stack.
-2. algo_snakes_3D: Processes the stack to be given as an input to snakes algorithm.
-Paratemers for snakes algorith are defined in this file.
-3. Snake3D: 3D Snakes algortihm.
-4. There are helper functions in toolbox.
+# 3D Cells and Nuclei Segmentation

+This repository is a supplement to the paper
+**On the variability in cell and nucleus shapes** by *Anusha Devulapally, Varun Parekh, Clint Pazhayidam George, and Sreenath Balakrishnan*.
+This project deals with the segmentation of cells and nuclei confocal images.
+Folders [cells](cells/README.md) and [nuclie](nuclei/README.md) show more details.

-## Datasets
+## Data

-Dataset contains multiple cell types with each folder representing each cell type.
+The folder [data](data/) contains multiple cell[/nuclei?] types where each folder representing each cell/nuclei type.
 Each folder has stacks of different cells of the same cell type.
-We have also supplemented the 3D Segmented outputs of each cell as matlab figures.

-## Watershed-Based Active Contours
-If there is a stack with multiple cells, this method detects the cells, find their approximate cell boundary and extra 3D stack of each cell to be individually segmented using active snakes algorithm.
+For more details, see the [documentation](data/README.md).
+[Check whether this is true!]